Overview of Opportunity Zones

 On Friday, April 20, Governor Rick Scott recommended 427 State of Florida communities to be designated as Opportunity Zones – nine of which reside in the City of Orlando.

-We are excited to announce that Governor Scott’s recommendations include, but are not limited to – Carver Shores, Washington Shores, Rosemont, Mercy Drive, the Packing District (west of Orange Blossom Trail), West Colonial Drive, East Colonial Drive (GOAA properties), Parramore (south of Church Street), the SoDo area (west of Orange Avenue) and the northeast corner of Semoran Boulevard and Curry Ford Road as Opportunity Zones.
+We are excited to announce that the final certified recommendations include, but are not limited to – Carver Shores, Washington Shores, Rosemont, Mercy Drive, the Packing District (west of Orange Blossom Trail), West Colonial Drive, East Colonial Drive (GOAA properties), Parramore (south of Church Street), the SoDo area (west of Orange Avenue) and the northeast corner of Semoran Boulevard and Curry Ford Road as Opportunity Zones.